Substance abuse affects about 15% of American employees, Path wants to ensure they get help – TechCrunch

 Path’s costs are substantially lower, and the company is only paid if members use the network, he said.

-“Employers have made a commitment to the health and wellbeing of their employees.
+“Employers have made a commitment to the health and well-being of their employees.
 If mental health is a top priority for your organization, you can’t ignore [substance use disorders],” said Wachsman, in a statement.